 As you can see, in the code chunk above, we use a formula as the first parameter (the second is the dataframe).
 Here’s the resulting violin plot:

-In the image above, we get some more information in the violin plot: the number of observations in each category, the standard deviation, standard error, and 95% confidence intervals.
+In the image above, we get more information from the violin plot: the number of observations in each category, the standard deviation, standard error, and 95% confidence intervals.